 iv Judicial appeal procedure

 If the taxpayer is not satisfied with the administrative appeal decision by the Austrian tax authority, he or she must request submission of the appeal to the Federal Tax Court within one month after the delivery of the decision.
+As with the administrative appeal, this deadline was suspended during the first covid-19-induced governmental shutdown in March and April 2020.
 If the submission is requested in time, the appeal procedure is deemed undecided and the Federal Tax Court becomes competent for the appeal.
 The Federal Tax Court is competent from the beginning if the taxpayer has requested a direct decision by the Federal Tax Court in the appeal and the Austrian tax authority has forwarded the appeal to the court.